 Steve and Gina Concepcion

-The Concepcions bring years of professional expertise and leadership to Praxis in the areas of non-profit management and public and private sector work specializing in organizational development, process engineering, project management and budgets.
+The Concepcions bring years of professional expertise and leadership to Praxis in the areas of non-profit management and public and private sector work specializing in organizational development, process engineering, project management, business development and budgets.

 Esteban and Leanne Otero

 Esteban and Leanne Otero were drawn to Haiti even before the work in the Dominican Republic.
 They knew it was the "poorest nation in the Western hemisphere" but desired to learn more about and experience more of Haiti's rich history and to be a part of making a difference in the lives of every day Haitians.
 Esteban and Leanne have two sons, one adult and one primary age.